mcdomx/project0/README.md

 - endeavors.html - A list of personal interests, certifications and interests

 #### CSS Pages
-- CSS_project0.css - CSS settings used by the site
+- css/CSS_project0.css - CSS settings used by the site
-- bootstrap.min.css - Bootstrap CSS settings
+- css/bootstrap.min.css - Bootstrap CSS settings

 #### Images
-- email_icon.png - An email icon used to highlight the email link in the footer.
+- images/email_icon.png - An email icon used to highlight the email link in the footer.

 ## Requirements
 - [X] Four different .html pages where each can be reached from the other.
+  - index.html (About page)
+  - experience.html
+  - education.html
+  - entrepreneurial.html
+  - endeavors.html
+  - A navbar is used on each page to allow navigation to any page from any page

 - [X] Includes at least one list (ordered or unordered)
+  - All pages except for the About page include unordered lists

-- [ ] Includes at least one table
+- [X] Includes at least one table
+  - A table is used to display my education on the education.html page.

-- [ ] Includes at least one image.
+- [X] Includes at least one image.
+  - Profile image on the About page (index.html)

 - [X] Has at least one stylesheet file.
+  - CSS_project0.css includes all applicable CSS settings for the site

 - [ ] Stylesheet must use at least five different CSS properties, and at least five different types of CSS selectors.

 - [X] Stylesheet must use the #id selector at least once, and the .class selector at least once.
+  - id - id's for #header, #footer and #profile_img are used
+  - class - a class for .bosy_text is used

-- [ ] Stylesheet(s) must include at least one mobile-responsive @media query, such that something about the styling changes for smaller screens.
+- [X] Stylesheet(s) must include at least one mobile-responsive @media query, such that something about the styling changes for smaller screens.
+  - @media query used to adjust presentation of profile image on index.html

 - [X] Use Bootstrap 4 using at least one Bootstrap component
+  - multiple bootstrap components in navbar and various div tags.

-- [ ] Use at least two Bootstrap columns for layout purposes using Bootstrap’s grid model.
+- [X] Use at least two Bootstrap columns for layout purposes using Bootstrap’s grid model.
+  - each page uses a two column structure to include the page name in the left column and the page content in the right column.
+  - Columns are configured to be mobile-responsive using bootstrap selectors

 - [ ] Stylesheets must use at least one SCSS variable.

 - [ ] Use one example of SCSS nesting

 - [ ] Use SCSS inheritance at least once

 - [ ] Include a README.md with project writeup including contents of files and other relevant information